Ghana Eba Meko and Canned Sardine Tomato Sauce

 How to make Ghana Eba, Meko and Canned Sardine Tomato Sauce African recipe from scratch in your American kitchen.

-Easy African food recipe made from scratch to cook in your American kitchen.
+Easy African food recipe, Ghana Eba Meko and Canned Sardine Tomato Sauce, made from scratch to cook in your American kitchen.

 Eba Made Easy